Skip to main content

 Assistant Professor: Amin

-Assistant Professor of Practice and Interim Chair: Rosania-Harvie
+Assistant Professor and Art Eduction Coordinator: Rosania-Harvie

 The Moravian University Art Department cultivates a vibrant academic community committed to creative and critical thinking.
 Our faculty and students share a passion for art as a celebration of the mind’s imaginative and intellectual powers.
 Art is by nature an interdisciplinary and trans-cultural field that invites students to consider how art reflects and shapes society, politics, ethics, and culture.
 At Moravian University, art-making is a form of meaning-making that relies on invention, research, and an infinitely curious mind to construct new knowledge, foster self-expression, and explore visual communication.
 Students are given the opportunity to unleash their creativity through dynamic projects that embrace risk-taking, problem-solving, revision, and self-reflection.